 “Stop getting distracted by things that have nothing to do with your goals” – Rahual Jain; art historian and author

-Related to point number one, you can’t focus on your most important task if you are swamped in distractions.
+Related to point number one, you can’t focus on the most important thing on your to-do list if you are swamped with distractions.

 In our deeply networked world today, we face distractions everywhere.
 We live in a world that is continually stimulated by electronic communication.
 Text messaging, the virtual worlds of social media, and mobile email capability can become serious time drains if handled inappropriately.
 Smartphones and social media can be wonderful at times, but they’re also a major distraction.